 Listing agents don’t receive any payment unless the seller’s home sells.
 If the house does get sold, the typical agent commissions paid out at closing is around 6% of the price of the seller’s home – and these commissions are typically split 50/50 between the listing agent and the buyer’s agent.

 How to choose the right listing agent

 - How many homes have they sold?
 Has the agent sold many homes in the same area the seller is located?
-If not, then why not?
+If not, can they explain why?
 Experience is a key aspect of selecting the right listing agent.

 - How long did those homes take to sell?
-How long did it take on average for the listing agent to sell the homes in the seller’s area?
-Although days-on-market (DOM) will of course be impacted by the overall real estate housing market, as an agent becomes more experienced and capable, their ability to sell homes more quickly should increase.
+Days-on-market (DOM) is impacted by the overall real estate housing market, However, as an agent becomes more experienced, their ability to sell homes more quickly should increase.